top of page

 16. Banner Stands

-Standalone signage that brands can place throughout the store to feature their product or announce a promotion.
-Banner stands are inexpensive, mobile, and effectively catch shoppers’ attention.
+Banner stands are standalone signage that brands can place throughout the store to feature their product or announce a promotion.

 17. Base Deck